nikitabobko/AeroSpace/docs/commands.md

 [Contrary to i3](https://i3wm.org/docs/userguide.html#_focusing_moving_containers), `focus` command doesn't have a separate argument to focus floating windows.
 From `focus` command perspective, floating windows are part of [the tree](./guide.md#tree).
-The floating window parent is determined as the smallest tiling container that contains the center of the floating window.
+The floating window parent container is determined as the smallest tiling container that contains the center of the floating window.

 This technique eliminates the need for an additional binding for floating windows.